allixender/meetup-notes/2019-05-spacetech-geodata/readme.md

 # Where can I get free data about Earth, and what can I do with it?

-See the live verison here: https://kodu.ut.ee/~kmoch/SpaceTech_2019_open_geodata/
+See the live version here: https://kodu.ut.ee/~kmoch/SpaceTech_2019_open_geodata/

 Alexander Kmoch